Discover Montenegro — a small, stunning, high-potential European country on the Adriatic coast

 Herceg Novi

-At the entrance to Boka Bay, Herceg Novi combines coastal neighbourhoods and increasing interest from regional buyers.
-Good for buyers seeking quieter coastal living with access to Kotor and Croatian borders.
+At the entrance to Boka Bay, Herceg Novi combines coastal neighborhoods and growing interest from regional buyers.
+It's ideal for buyers seeking quieter coastal living with access to Kotor and the Croatian border.

 Podgorica

-Montenegro’s capital — administrative and commercial hub.
-For investors interested in long-term rental to locals/expats, offices or serviced apartments, Podgorica offers different dynamics from the coast and often lower entry prices.
+Montenegro's capital — an administrative and commercial hub.
+For investors interested in long-term rentals to locals/expats, offices, or serviced apartments, Podgorica offers a different dynamic from the coast and often lower entry prices.

 Kolasin

 Inland mountain resort with ski and nature tourism potential.
-Growing interest for mountain-and-active-tourism properties; a diversification play away from coastal seasonal
+Growing interest in mountain and active tourism properties; a diversification play away from coastal seasonal.

 Practical investment tips

-• Check developer’s track record on delivery times, quality and guarantees.
+- Check the developer's track record on delivery times, quality, and guarantees.

-• Currency & financing — many deals are in euros; local mortgage availability varies for foreigners.
+- Currency & financing — many deals are in euros; local mortgage availability for foreigners varies.

 Frequently Asked Questions